 One of the most common questions for marketers online nowadays is how can I come up with more content to share on social networks.
 Another often asked question is how can I produce more while maintaining quality.
 These are very important topics to address.
-To be more elaborate, this post is not going to engage in with above asked question for now, it will definitely be a good topic for new blog soon.
+To be more elaborate, this post is not going to engage in with an above-asked question, for now, it will definitely be a good topic for a new blog soon.

 You may also want to read Best Courses to make money on Instagram on Udemy 2020

-Although there is no alternative to the advantage that self creation can give, but you can as well use the help of the social media users participate in content creation.
+Although there is no alternative to the advantage that self-creation can give, but you can as well use the help of social media users to participate in content creation.

-It is simply using a content generated by a user which is relative to your brand.
-For example, tourism organisation that trying to promote tourism in Switzerland, will find it useful to share posts from user’s feed on instagram about their travelling photo in Switzerland.
+It is simply using content generated by a user which is relative to your brand.
+For example, tourism organization that trying to promote tourism in Switzerland will find it useful to share posts from user’s feed on Instagram about their travelling photo in Switzerland.
 The process is simple.

 Ask permission from the creator to use the image on the brand feed.

-Report suggests that 85% of online shoppers trust user generated content.
+The report suggests that 85% of online shoppers trust user-generated content.
 While it’s very cheap and not much time spent on posting UGC content, the impact is magnificent.
 It’s just painful to see brands not using these kind of smart yet very effective strategies.

 5 Steps to Curate an Instagram Feed with User Generated Content